rasmuserik/AppEdit/README.md

 ## Roadmap / intended features

-- Now:
+- Now: make it usable as dev environment for myself
   - Enable working with files on GitHub.
+  - Good keybindings: VIM++
+  - JavaScript and Markdown support
 - Later
+  - ClojureScript, C/C++, and opencl support

 ## Parts/modules